nextauthjs/next-auth/www/docs/providers/fusionauth.md

 ...
 ```

-::: warning
+:::warning
 If you're using multi-tenancy, you need to pass in the `tenantId` option to apply the proper theme.
 :::

 ## Instructions

 ### Configuration

-::: tip
+:::tip

-An application can be created at https://<your-fusionauth-server-url>/admin/application.
+An application can be created at https://your-fusionauth-server-url/admin/application.

 For more information, follow the [FusionAuth 5-minute setup guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide).
 :::

-In the OAuth settings for your application, configure the following information.
+In the OAuth settings for your application, configure the following.
 * Redirect URL
   - https://localhost:3000/api/auth/callback/fusionauth
 * Enabled grants